mahbublimon/Lumen/README.md

 ### Code of Conduct

-Please note that Mechamaru has a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that Lumen has a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.

 ## License